kgateway-dev/kgateway/docs/content/reference/cli/glooctl.md

 ---
 ## glooctl

-CLI for Gloo
+CLI for Gloo Edge

 ### Synopsis

-glooctl is the unified CLI for Gloo.
+glooctl is the unified CLI for Gloo Edge.
 	Find more information at https://solo.io

 ### Options